nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 > 3b1.
 Dueue prompts the user to decide whether to move the unfinished tasks to the Personal list 3b2.
 User requests to move to the Personal list or just delete 3b3.
-Dueue moves all unfinished tasks to Personal list or delete all unfinished tasks and deletes the list Use case ends
+Dueue moves all unfinished tasks to Personal list or delete all unfinished tasks and deletes the list<br>
+  Use case ends

 #### Use case: View all tasks due in the next n days